cmidgley/spy/README.md

 4) Adjusted types in `spy.ts` to correct TSC compilation errors when using ESM.
 5) Changed default asserts to using `jest`, and removed need to call `AssertionFactory.configureDefault`.
 6) Since we are not making an NPM package (at this time), added `dist` to `.gitignore` to save compiled version.
+7) Added tracking of instantiated spies and a `getSpy` method to locate a spy based on an instantiated proxy object.
+This is useful for when dependency injection is being used for the creation of the mock, and the original spy needs to be located.
+For long running tests, the `resetTracking` method can be used to clear the tracking table (all objects are cleared, so this should only be done when all running tests are over and before the next set of tests begin).a

 README below is unchanged from original.
 Aside from switching to ESM, the only other breaking change is no longer having a `chai` default for assertions.